ojkelly/yarn.build/readme.md

 yarn bundle --no-compress --output-directory /srv/app
 ```

+See this [Dockerfile](packages/examples/lorem-ipsum-docker/Dockerfile) and [build script](packages/examples/lorem-ipsum-docker/docker-bundle-build.sh) for an example of how you can bundle into a container image.

 #### `.bundleignore` NEW!

 You can set files to be ignored when bundling for even smaller bundles.